ampmangu/WifiChannelDetector/README.md

 #How to use it

-Just call it like python detect.py.
+Windows: Just call it from cmd: python detect.py.
+Linux and related: Call it from shell, give it the name of your WiFi interface.
+Example: python detect.py eth0
 #License

 /*